abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

     Connection: Keep-Alive

-To verify that the customer really is deleted, you can either repeat the same command we just did, or just a simple GET request and you should see a response header of `404 Not Found` with a body of `unknown customer`.
+To verify that the customer really is deleted, you can either repeat the same command we just did (side note: the ability to repeat this action without fear of causing side-effects is called [idempotence][26]), or just a simple GET request and you should see a response header of `404 Not Found` with a body of `unknown customer`.

 ### Putting it all together